Poster design for Drømmeskibet / The Dream Ship

 A new play and learn area at Maritime Museum of Denmark.

 My brief was to illustrate a paraphrase over a ship with playful maritime elements to spike the kids curiosity and inviting for a playful experience.
 I made two different versions for the poster brief, the client loved them equally and decided to go with both proposals.

-On the first version I made a maritime map with a compass-rose with length- and latitude lines.
-I used some simple versions of my illustrations for the museum exhibition with ink outline.
-My inspiration was vintage maritime maps, explores and treasure hunters, and I wanted to give it the feel of a board game.
+On the first version I did a maritime map and compass-rose with length- and latitude lines inspired by vintage maritime maps.
+I used some simple versions of my illustrations from the museum exhibition only with black ink outline.
+I wanted to give it the feel of a board game with inspiration from explores and treassure hunters.
 Focus was to make it bright and inviting, like being close to the sea in the summer time.

 DRØMMESKIBET / THE DREAM SHIP

 In collaboration with Legeskibet v .Gerlev Idrætshøjskole, Gerlev Center for Leg & Bevægelse, CISC (Center for forskning i Idræt, Sundhed og Civilsamfund), Georg Stage and Sejlmager Hansens Eftf. ved Helle Barner.